macObl/ECommerce-Site/README.md

 # ECommerce-Site
-An E-commerce website that allows you to signin/up and purchase items with the help of Strip for card transactions.
+An E-commerce website that allows you to sign in/up and purchase items with the help of Strip for card transactions.

 ### Install React and Node Modules
 ```bash